-Syllable-synchronized tonal execution can be seen more clearly in Figure 4a, where the tone sequences in each plot differ only in the third syllable.
+Syllable-synchronized tonal execution can be seen more clearly in Fig. 4a, where the tone sequences in each plot differ only in the third syllable.
 It can be seen in these plots that the magnitude of the F_0 movements toward a tonal target varies substantially with the preceding tone.
 But the movements all start at a similar time around the onset of the syllable, as indicated by the vertical lines.
-Recall that the speed of pitch change is often as fast as possible in a dynamic tone because of the minimum movement duration.
+Recall that the speed of pitch change is often as fast as possible in a dynamic tone because of minimum movement duration.
 The fact that the tone approaching movement does not start earlier in a dynamic tone than in a static tone or vary with the preceding tone indicates that such onset timing, just as minimum movement duration, is quite mandatory.

-Syllable-synchronization of tone approaching movement is further evident in that the onset timing is not effected whether the movement is tonal or intonational.
-This can be seen in Figure 4b, where the difference between the two curves in each plot is due to focus conditions on the third syllable, which is a monosyllabic verb.
+Syllable-synchronization of tone approaching movement is further evident in that the onset timing is not affected whether the movement is tonal or intonational.
+This can be seen in Fig. 4b, where the difference between the two curves in each plot is due to focus conditions on the third syllable, which is a monosyllabic verb.
 The movement magnitude is especially large when the H tone following the L tone is focused.
 The onset of the sharp F_0 rise is nevertheless no earlier than in cases where the magnitude of F_0 movement is much smaller.
-Similarly, in English, as shown in Figure 5, an F_0 rise starts around the onset of a stressed syllable whether or not the syllable is focused (Xu & Xu, 2005).
-Note that the consistent onset of target approaching movement at the syllable onset also indicates a lack of anticipatory movement toward a pitch target prior to its temporal interval, as has been discussed in Xu & Wang (2001) and Xu (2005).1
+Similarly, in English, as shown in Fig. 5, an F_0 rise starts around the onset of a stressed syllable whether or not the syllable is focused (Xu and Xu, 2005).
+Note that the consistent onset of target approaching movement at the syllable onset also indicates a lack of anticipatory movement toward a pitch target prior to its temporal interval, as has been discussed in Xu and Wang (2001) and Xu (2005).1

-Figure 4.
-Mean F_0 contours of Mandarin 5-syllable utterances.
-Adapted from Xu (1999).
+Fig. 5.
+Mean F_0 contours of minimal pair English sentences which differ in focus conditions.
+Adapted from Xu and Xu (2005).